rafaelxoliolab/RX.NodeJS.Learning/README.md

 ## Starting programming with NodeJS

-This is a basic example for starting with basic programming with NodeJs.
+This is a project for starting programming with NodeJs.

 ## Pre-requisites
 * Javascript